tttp/civi-charlatan/README.md

 I used the german, uk, us and nl locale (randomly) to have fields with chars outside of a-z and see if unicode is with us all the way.
 You will have names with quotes too (o' ...)

 ex:
-Adela Ebert conn_phd@sit.com  0151 435 9957
+- Adela Ebert conn_phd@sit.com  0151 435 9957
-Constantin Goedicke christiano_rabenstein_von@velit.de  +49-2384-28111896
+- Constantin Goedicke christiano_rabenstein_von@velit.de  +49-2384-28111896
-Viktor Freigang rania@quia.org  +49-962-9540190
+- Viktor Freigang rania@quia.org  +49-962-9540190
-Collin Erdman georgiana.weimann@assumenda.biz 0118 262 1969
+- Collin Erdman georgiana.weimann@assumenda.biz 0118 262 1969
-Ashly Emard verla@distinctio.name 0800 794 4163
+- Ashly Emard verla@distinctio.name 0800 794 4163
-Amber Effertz aisha_lockman@nesciunt.com  0800 475 3134
+- Amber Effertz aisha_lockman@nesciunt.com  0800 475 3134
 ...

-Testing with node on the same laptop as civi, generates 2000 individuals (+their employees) in less than 3 min.

-To make it easier to clean if needed, the source is "imaginary friend".
+To make it easier to clean your db if needed, the source of these contacts is "imaginary friend".

+##TODO##

+- Modify so contacts have one or several emails, phones and addresses
+- Generate more relationships between individuals (happily distribute love and marry our imaginary friends)
+- shared addresses
+- households

+Extend to generate other entities (events, participants, activities, contributions, members...)

+Put a limit on the maximum of parallel requests?
+Works fine enough on nginx.